-1.3 Differential expression analysis
+1.4 Differential expression analysis

 The standard differential expression analysis steps are wrapped into a single function, DESeq.
-The steps of this function are described in Section 4.1 and in the manual page for ?DESeq.
+The estimation steps performed by this function are described in Section 4.1, in the manual page for ?DESeq and in the Methods section of the DESeq2 publication [1].
 The individual sub-functions which are called by DESeq are still available, described in Section 3.1.

 Results tables are generated using the function results, which extracts a results table with $\log 2$ fold changes, p values and adjusted p values.
 With no arguments to results, the results will be for the last variable in the design formula, and if this is a factor, the comparison will be the last level of this variable over the first level.
+Details about the comparison are printed to the console.
+The text, condition treated vs untreated, tells you that the estimates are of the logarithmic fold change $\log_2(\text{treated/untreated})$.